All Mortgage Questions

 Does manual underwriting mean my loan will be denied?

 No. Manual underwriting means your file requires a human review rather than automated approval.
 Many loans go through manual underwriting and close successfully.
 The outcome depends on whether the compensating factors documented in the file are strong enough to satisfy the manual underwriter's requirements.
+A Refer finding is a routing decision, not a credit decision.

 Can I avoid manual underwriting by improving my credit score?